Tinkerforge/doc/source/Software/Brickd.rst

 Windows Driver Installation
 """""""""""""""""""""""""""

-Dependend on your Windows version it is necessary to install a Brick driver.
+Depending on your Windows version it is necessary to install a Brick driver.
 This driver needs to be installed for each of your Bricks independently.